x4e/Blog/002-Breaking-The-Verifier-2/index.md

 PATH = Some(from_c_str((**env).GetStringUTFChars.unwrap()(env, out, null_mut())));
 ```

-Now I can retrieve a handle to the `verify` dll:
+Now I can retrieve a handle to the `verify` DLL:
 ```Rust
 let dl: *mut c_void = dlopen(to_c_str(format!("{}/libverify.so", PATH.clone().unwrap())), RTLD_LAZY);
 ```